-There could be many causes of Uterine Synechiae but the following are some of the main causes of it.
+There could be many causes of it but the following are some of the main causes:

-- One of the studies that were carried out in 2016 found out that majority of the cases that are associated with uterine synechiae is from women who have had an operation touching the uterus or relating to the pregnancy.
+- Experts believe that the majority of the cases that are associated with uterine synechiae are from women who have had an operation touching the uterus or relating to the pregnancy.

 - Some other cases are from women who have had an infection involving uterus or the instrumentation before pregnancy.
 Any kind of infection that may lead to the formation of uterus adhesion is directly associated with the Uterine Synechiae.
 One of the leading cause of the infections in the uterus is the regular use of intrauterine devices.